 Salt range geology is a very vast subject.
 According to the figures, the Pink rock salt extracted from Khewra salt mine contains 98% halite and is said to be as old as pre-Cambrian times.

 The salt mine contains approximately 82 million metric tons of Himalayan rock salt out of which 0.35 million tons is extracted each year.

 The salt mine has a total of 12 levels where extraction takes place out of which 6 are below the surface.

 The tunnel in Khewra salt mine alone is 40 km deep.
 There is however a small area specially designed for the tourists developed in 1914.

 One of the most interesting things about the Khewra salt mine is it is home to a 6-bed hospital for people suffering from Asthma.
 People can spend 8-10 hours a day in the hospital while 10-day stay there.
 This hospital is located at level 5.

 There are 25-30 salt processing units near the salt mines.
 Usually, people who have areas of salt mines leased own these units.
 The pink Himalayan rock salt which is hand-mined is processed and sorted here.

 Around 70 percent of the rock salt extracted goes to industrial use.
 The remaining 30 percent qualifies as edible.

-Himalayan rock salt crystals come in colors ranging from beet to subtle hues of orange to transparent.
+Himalayan rock salt crystals come in different colors ranging from beet to subtle hues of orange to transparent.
 Pink rock salt is the one that makes it to the list of premium natural rock salt and fetches the highest price.

 The temperature in Khewra salt mines remains constant at 18 degrees Celsius round the year.

 The magnificent views waiting inside the Khewra salt mines are enough to attract visitors over and over again.

 There is a single gauge electric train which tours the visitors inside the khewra mine.
 The train is old but works fine.

 The salt mine has a number of saltwater pools that give off beautiful colors when projected with light.
 The view is jaw-dropping.